AgenttiX/bios-tools/README.md

-# bios-tools
-BIOS and UEFI tools
+# BIOS and UEFI tools
+## Work in progress

+This repository contains some of my old scripts for tinkering with BIOS and UEFI files.